amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 Azure AD Free offers a feature called Security Defaults.
 This feature performs basic security configuration for the Azure AD platform.
 To enable security defaults, see (Enable Security Defaults)[https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/concept-fundamentals-security-defaults].

 ### Azure AD Premium P1 - Create Conditional Access Policies

+1. Block Legacy Authentication
+2. Require MFA for All Users all Apps
 `script`

 ### Azure AD Premium P2 - Configure Risk-Based Conditional Access Policies
-`script`
+1. Configure Azure AD Identity Protection
+2. Create Conditional Access rule to Block when Sign-In Risk is **High** `script`

+> **Note**: If Microsoft Endpoint Manager (Intune) will be deployed for the Azure AD tenant used by MLZ, enroll privileged access devices and use [Conditional Access](https://docs.microsoft.com/en-us/mem/intune/protect/create-conditional-access-intune) to require a compliant device for Azure Management.

 ## 5. Configure User Settings

 `script`

 ## 6. Configure External Collaboration Settings
 `script`

 ## 7. Optional: Add a custom domain to Azure AD
+When an Azure AD tenant is created, a default domain is assigned that looks like *tenantname.onmicrosoft.com* (*tenantname.onmicrosoft.us* for Azure AD Government).
+By default, all users in Azure AD get a UserPrincipalName (UPN) with the default domain suffix.

+[Custom domains](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/add-custom-domain) let tenant administrators change the UPN suffix by verifying ownership of an organization's DNS domain via TXT record.

 > **Note**:
 Sometimes when custom domains are added to an Azure AD tenant, users who signed up for trial Microsoft services with their organization email address will appear in the tenant once the domain is verified.
 Do not be alarmed by this.
 To verify no other users have privileges within the tenant, [view the Azure AD role members](https://docs.microsoft.com/en-us/azure/active-directory/roles/view-assignments).